nilisha-jais/HP-Cloak/readme.md

   -Now run the file <strong>invisibilityCloak.py </strong>and see  the magic.<br>You can hide yourself in the red cloth and enjoy the mesmerizing background music!!

 ### Built With
-The project is built using basic Python code.
+The project is built using basic Python code.</br>
 The  various python modules used in project:
 - OpenCV
 - Numpy